 sudo service transmission-daemon reload

 sudo service transmission-daemon start

-After this you should be able to access torrent client via web interface by entering address:
+After this, you should be able to access the torrent client via a web interface by entering the address:

 By clicking on folder icon you can add your torrent to download queue.

-If you are getting permission error on download, you should automount your NTFS drive with 777 permision (only this trick seemed to work for me)
+If you are getting permission error on download, you should automount your NTFS drive with 777 permission (only this trick seemed to work for me)

 Go to your fstab file

 and edit your drive mount line as follows:

 Restart raspberry pi and start transmission-daemon again – your downloads should save now.

 Last thing to take care is to load transmission-service on boot with the command: